 Although gas lighting is no longer the dominant form of illumination, Welsbach remains significant because its innovations demonstrate how lighting technology evolved through incremental improvements rather than sudden breakthroughs.

-The company’s gas mantles improved efficiency, light output and practicality, helping to bridge the gap between traditional flame-based lighting and the electrical systems that followed.
+The company’s gas mantles improved efficiency, light output and practicality, helping connect traditional flame-based lighting with the electrical systems that followed.

 Collecting and Preserving Welsbach Lighting Heritage